 Is There an “AI Bubble”?
 Market Context

 6. Govern for safety and scale.
-Track drift, hallucinations, red-team results; manage model lifecycles.
+Track drift, hallucinations, PII exposure, and escalation rates.
+Run red-team exercises and model cards; review incidents like any other production system.

 Industry Comparison: Expectations vs Reality (with chart)

-Generative AI ROI industry comparison chart (Healthcare, Finance, Retail, IT)
+Generative AI ROI industry comparison chart across Healthcare, Finance, Retail, and IT

 What’s Next for Generative AI ROI (with trend chart)